open-mmlab/mmselfsup/docs/en/compatibility.md

   - One algorithm name has been modified: MOCO -> MoCo

   - As all models' components inherit `BaseModule` from `MMCV`, the models are initialized with `init_cfg`.
 Please use it to set your initialization.
+Besides, `init_weights` also can be used.

   - Please use new neck names to compose your algorithms, check it before write your own configs.